-\ Refer to MTW Section IV for further information on the cited MTW Activities
+^{} Refer to MTW Section IV for further information on the cited MTW Activities

-\\ &quot;Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year.
+^{ &}quot;Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year.

-- \\The sum of the figures provided should match the totals provided for each local, non-traditional category in the previous table.
+- The sum of the figures provided should match the totals provided for each local, non-traditional category in the previous table.
 Figures should be given by individual activity.
 Multiple entries may be made for each category if applicable. - ii.
 Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing Discussions of any anticipated issues and solutions in the MTW housing programs listed.

 HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing No issues leasing units anticipated.
-MTW Housing Choice Voucher Challenges are expected as rents continue to rise particularly in emerging neighborhoods once affordable under current FMR.
-Older housing in Pittsburgh continues to fail HQS inspections and there is a scarcity of landlords.
-The HACP plans to increase lease up through new landlord incentives and the approved alternative payment standard.
+Challenges are expected as rents continue to rise parting in emerging neighborhoods once affordable under curround Older housing in Pittsburgh continues to fail HQS instand there is a scarcity of landlords.
+The HACP plans to lease up through new landlord incentives and the appraalternative payment standard.
 Local, Non-Traditional Small community-based developers are not familiar with HUD and the HACP rules and regulations for the PBV/Gap Financing program.
 The HACP has created PBV/Gap Financing Program & Underwriting Guidelines and will continue to update the Guidelines as needed.
 The HACP will continue to share these guidelines with developers so that they are in a position to submit appropriate proposals.